VeraMendes/VeraMendes.github.io/_posts/2019-09-11-Make-explanatory-Visualizations.md

 ---
 layout: post
-title: First Time trying to recreate a plot
+title: First Time trying to recreate a plot from a website

 ---